Jury Review & Standards

 Submitting to the Jury Session

-Please fill out the application and ensure that it’s complete.
+Please download and fill out the application and ensure that it’s complete.

 You must submit up to 5 physical samples to the jury.
 Please ensure that the quality of work reflects our jurying standards.
 Work must be shipped (A return name and address label must be enclosed with your work), or dropped off at the location described below.